frontenddogma/web-development-glossary/manuscript/c.md

 Code
 : The set of instructions forming a computer program which is executed by a computer.
 It is one of two components of the software which runs on computer hardware, the other being the data.&nbsp;[†](#w-code)

+Code coverage
+: A measure used to describe the degree to which the source code of a program is executed when a particular test suite runs.
+A program with high test coverage, measured as a percentage, has had more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.
+Many different metrics can be used to calculate test coverage; some of the most basic are the percentage of program subroutines and the percentage of program statements called during execution of the test suite.&nbsp;[†](#w-code-coverage)

 Code debt
 : → Technical debt